Poojan38380/StockSentinel/.github/CONTRIBUTING.md

 We love new ideas!
 Before suggesting:
 1. **Check the roadmap** - It might already be planned
 2. **Search existing feature requests** - Others might want the same thing
-3. **Consider if it fits the project vision** - Keep Signalist focused
+3. **Consider if it fits the project vision** - Keep Stock Sentinel focused

 When suggesting features, include:
 - Clear problem statement